UQ&A Booklet: More Short Answers to Real Questions about Hinduism

 - Studying scripture

 Some Hindus may believe in what is described in Hindu scriptures as two planes of existence that can be likened to heaven and hell.
 These are respectively svarga and naraka.
 Neither svarga or naraka, however, are permament or eternal.
-Both are intermediary planes of existence in which the soul might exhaust a portion of its karmic debt or surplus before taking physical birth once again to strive for moksha.
+Both are intermediary planes of existence in which the atman might exhaust a portion of its karmic debt or surplus before taking physical birth once again to strive for moksha.
 [See What is moksha?]

-The depiction of some Gods as blue toned is an example of the importance of symbolism in Hinduism.
+The depiction of some Gods and Goddesses (deities) as blue toned is an example of the importance of symbolism in Hinduism.
 Blue, the color of the sky, represents the limitlessness of the sky and universe.
 Blue is also the color of water, which is life-sustaining.
 Swami Chinmayanada, a spiritual leader, explained that the human eye sees that which is infinite as blue so the blue tone serves as a reminder of the Divine’s infiniteness.

 Hinduism is not divided by denomination, but by other categories, including deity traditions, sampradaya, parampara and darsana.
 Most Hindus belong to one of four major deity traditions - Shaivas, Shaktas, Vaishnavas, and Smartas.
 While all traditions share many beliefs and practices, the central deity worshipped as well as certain philosophical tenets differ.
 Shaivas primarily worship different forms of Lord Shiva, Shaktas worship Shakti or the Divine Mother in Her various forms, Vaishnavas worship forms of Lord Vishnu and Smartas worship different forms of six major deities including Lord Shiva, Shakti, Lord Vishnu, Lord Ganesha, Lord Subrahmanya and Lord Surya, holding them all to be forms of Brahman, the eternal, infinite, unchanging principle that is the substratum of the universe and is both immanent and transcendent.